samueljklee/canvas-ai/docs/archive/ONBOARDING-AND-PACKAGING-PLAN.md

 #### **4. ℹ️ About Tab**
 ```
 ┌─────────────────────────────────────┐
-│  About Workspace Canvas              │
+│  About Canvas AI              │
 │                                      │
 │  Version: 0.1.0                      │
 │  Electron: 30.5.1                    │